-When SAN enters Level 2 status for any analyte, one of three demonstrations is completed by a QISP as part of the Level 2 Action Plan and Technical Report, described in Section 7.0.
-Each evaluation includes the following additional assessments:
+When the Authority enters Level 2 status for any analyte, one of three demonstrations will be completed by a QISP as part of the Level 2 Action Plan and Technical Report, described in Section 7.0.
+Each evaluation includes additional assessments, listed below.

-- Industrial Activity BMP Demonstration: - An assessment of current BMPs and additional BMPs recommended under the Level 2 ERA Action Plan is conducted to determine whether these BMPs (1) achieve compliance with effluent limitations in the Industrial Permit; and (2) are expected to eliminate future NAL exceedances; and - If current and additional BMPs are not expected to eliminate future NAL exceedances, an assessment of the BMP selection methodology is conducted to describe why any further BMPs are not implemented.
-This assessment includes an economic analysis of BMP alternatives. - Non-Industrial Pollutant Source Demonstration: - An assessment of the relative contributions of the pollutant exceeding NALs from (1) storm water run-on from adjacent properties or non-industrial areas of SAN or aerial deposition, and (2) storm water associated with the Authority's industrial activities is conducted; and - An assessment of the monitoring data used to evaluate the relative contributions of non-industrial and industrial sources is conducted. - Natural Background Pollutant Source Demonstration: - An assessment of monitoring data, research, and published literature used to demonstrate that a natural background source is responsible for the NAL exceedance is conducted.
+- Industrial Activity BMP Demonstration: - An assessment of current BMPs and additional BMPs recommended under the Level 2 ERA Action Plan will be conducted to determine whether these BMPs (1) achieve compliance with effluent limitations in the Industrial Permit; and (2) are expected to eliminate future NAL exceedances; and - If current and additional BMPs are not expected to eliminate future NAL exceedances, an assessment of the BMP selection methodology will be conducted to describe why any further BMPs are not implemented.
+This assessment will include an economic analysis of BMP alternatives. - Non-Industrial Pollutant Source Demonstration: - An assessment of the relative contributions of the pollutant exceeding NALs from (1) storm water run-on from adjacent properties or non-industrial areas of SAN or aerial deposition, and (2) storm water associated with the Authority's industrial activities will be conducted; and - An assessment of the monitoring data used to evaluate the relative contributions of non-industrial and industrial sources will be conducted. - Natural Background Pollutant Source Demonstration: - An assessment of monitoring data, research, and published literature used to demonstrate that a natural background source is responsible for the NAL exceedance will be conducted.